Ken Westerfield: Disc golf

-In Canada, beginning in 1970, before even the idea of disc sports and the DGA, Ken Westerfield and Jim Kenner, played Frisbee golf daily on an 18 object hole course they designed at Queen's Park in downtown Toronto.
-They also added disc golf to their other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and the Vancouver Open Frisbee Championships, Vancouver, BC.
-These were the first disc golf tournaments in Canada, beginning with using objects as holes and then permanently placed disc pole holes.
-In 1987, Ken Westerfield as Tournament Director produced the PDGA World Championships on Toronto Islands.
-This was the only time this annual championship has been held outside of the United States.
+In Canada, beginning in 1970, before even the idea of disc sports and disc golf, Ken Westerfield and Jim Kenner, played Frisbee golf daily on an 18 object hole course they designed at Queen's Park in downtown Toronto.
+They also added disc golf to their other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and the Vancouver Open Frisbee Championships, in Vancouver, BC.
+These were the first disc golf tournaments in Canada, beginning with using objects as holes and then permanently placing disc pole holes.

-Ken Westerfield was inducted into the PDGA Disc Golf Hall of Fame with the following:

-Ken Westerfield is an icon of disc golf and one of the strongest overall competitors in flying disc sports of all time.
-His powerful and accurate sidearm throw is widely acknowledged as one of the best the sport has ever seen.
-He was one of the top players at the emergence of organized disc golf competition.
-He pioneered the growth of disc golf across Canada.
-Many Canadian players trace their introduction to disc golf to being mentored by Ken.
-His contributions are a huge part of the foundation of our sport.